squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 Therefore, the Insiders version is not available through a one-time donation.

-If monthly payments do not work for you or your company, you can adjust your [GitHub account's billing cycle] to annual instead of monthly and sponsor at the appropriate tier.
+If monthly payments do not work for you or your company, you can adjust your GitHub account's [billing cycle] to annual instead of monthly and sponsor at the appropriate tier.

-[GitHub account's billing cycle]: ../insiders/sponsoring.md/#insiders-billing-cycle
+[billing cycle]: ../insiders/faq/sponsoring.md/#insiders-billing-cycle

 [__How can I set my billing to monthly or yearly?__](#insiders-billing-cycle){ #insiders-billing-cycle }